The 2024 Stengl-Wyer Scholars application cycle is now open!

 - reside locally and have a regular work space and presence on the main UT campus;

-- primarily focus on research, but in one of the three years, also engage in two semesters of a teaching or outreach effort related to their interests and career goals;
+- primarily focus on research, but in one of the three years, also engage in two semesters of teaching or outreach effort related to their interests and career goals;

 - participate in biweekly meetings (luncheons) with other Stengl-Wyer Scholars, Fellows or guests; and